ParkerGits/getting-started-with-angular-notes/README.md

 - Handle events through Angular Components with Angular Event Handlers ✍
 - Style your Angular Application 🎨

+## 👩‍💻 Code
-**Updated code for each lesson of this course can be found at https://github.com/ParkerGits/getting-started-with-angular-course-code.**
+**Updated code for each lesson of this course can be found at https://github.com/ParkerGits/getting-started-with-angular-course-code.** Lesson code resides on branch with corresponding name.

 ## 📖 Table of Contents